 - The PPF account is immune from attachment from any order or decree of any court under the Government Savings Banks Act, 1873.

 How to open a PPF Account

 PPF accounts can be opened a post office, nationalised banks and major private banks such as ICICI and Axis.
 In several banks like ICICI and Axis, you can open a PPF account online through net banking as well.
 Once the account is opened, a passbook similar to the bank passbook is issued.
 All transactions such as subscription, interest, withdrawals, etc. are recorded in this passbook.
 Some banks simply allow PPF entries to be viewed online instead of issuing a passbook.

-- PPF account opening form, the same can be obtained from specified bank branches or can be downloaded online.
+- PPF account opening form (Form A), the same can be obtained from specified bank branches or can be downloaded online.

 - ID proof